Synthesis and materialization of a reaction-diffusion French flag pattern: Conclusion

-Our results demonstrate that DNA-based molecular programming is well suited to engineer concentration patterns reminiscent of those observed during early morphogenesis.
-They indicate that the combination of a bistable reaction network with diffusion is a simple engineering solution to generate immobile concentration fronts that are both sharp and long lasting.
+Our results demonstrate that DNA-based molecular programming is well-suited to engineer concentration patterns that emulate those observed during early embryo development.
+They indicate that the combination of a bistable reaction network with diffusion provides a simple engineer's solution to generate immobile concentration fronts that are both sharp and long lasting.
+Importantly, the simplicity of the method allowed us to record the patterning dynamics in real time, showing that a purely reactional initial phase is followed by a reaction-diffusion one.
 Our experimental model may help understanding the role of regulative and diffusive processes during development and suggests that relatively simple networks may have enabled patterning at an early stage of evolution.
-Importantly, the simplicity of the method allowed us to record the patterning dynamics in real time, showing that a purely reactional initial phase is followed by a reaction-diffusion one.
-Finally, by coupling programmable patterns with matter we have engineered a morphogenetic material.
-This approach could be interfaced with other DNA-compatible materials and devices \cite{Rothemund2006, Franco2011, Lee2012} or peptide-based materials\cite{Inostroza-Brito2015} to create morphogenetic matter.
+Finally, by coupling programmable patterns with matter we have demonstrated a primitive autonomous chemical structuration of a material in one dimension.
+This approach could be exploited to fabricate soft materials following an autonomous developmental program.